-NLP has a lot of tools to assist AI in understanding natural language.
-One of these tools is called Sentiment Analysis.
-Sentiment analysis is the use of natural language processing, text analysis, computational linguistics, and biometrics to systematically identify, extract, quantify, and study affective states and subjective information.
-For instance, the Grammarly extension is used all around the globe to check and, if required, correct the grammar of the text or document.
-It also provides the overall tone of the document or how it sounds.
-Whether the documents sound informative, excited, neutral, formal, etc.: This is only achieved with sentiment analysis.
+Sentiment analysis is the use of natural language processing, text analysis, and more to systematically identify, extract, quantify, and study affective states and subjective information.
+For instance, the Grammarly extension is used all around the globe to check grammar and tone for working documents.
+This is achieved with sentiment analysis.

-Google added a new feature that YouTubers can integrate on their channels, called ‘held comments,’ and has become the default for YouTube comments. – it flags those comments and provides that data to the creator: This allows the creator to approve, hide, or report any of the lots.
-It uses data labeling combined with machine learning (ML) to create an algorithm of appropriateness, which means it automatically flags comments the system finds unacceptable [Read about the difference between AI, NLP, and ML here].
+Held Comments has become the default for YouTube comments.
+It flags comments and provides that data to the creator.
+This allows the creator to approve, hide, or report comments as needed.
+It uses data labeling combined with machine learning (ML) to create an algorithm of appropriateness, which means it automatically flags comments the system finds unacceptable.

-It is an algorithm that is still a work in progress as the kind of comments that need to be filtered are dependent on the creator.
-Google lets the creator decide which comments are spam, in turn improving their algorithm as well.
-There is also an option to opt-out for the held comments option.
-This is available because, for big channels, it would become a humongous task to filter each comment.
+The algorithm is still a work in progress, since the kind of comments that need to be filtered or marked as spam is dependent on the creator.
+There is also an option to opt out of the held comments option.
+This is available because, for big channels, it could become a humongous task to filter each comment.

 Sentiment classification is the process of picking out opinions in a text and labeling them as positive, negative, or neutral, depending on the emotions expressed daily within them.
 While some NLP models are more emotionally intelligent than others, sentiment classification uses these algorithms for filtering comments:

-Rule-based systems rely on a list of words (Lexicon) and divide it into two categories: positive and negatives.
+Rule-based systems rely on a list of words (or lexicon) and divide it into two categories: positive and negatives.
 Positive terms might include words like "good" or "insightful" while negative terms might include words like "bad" or "frustrated".
-This type of algorithm creates a series of hand-crafted rules to initiate a pattern for each tag: This approach with a fair amount of limitations.
-It simply does not recognize words that don’t arise in the lexicon.
-So the system removes words from their context units, making it unlikely to detect polysemy, sarcasm, and irony.
+This type of algorithm creates a series of hand-crafted rules to initiate a pattern for each tag, though it comes with a fair amount of limitations.
+For example, it simply doesn't recognize words that aren't labeled in the lexicon.
+So the system removes words from their context units, making it unlikely to detect things like polysemy, sarcasm, and irony.

-In the training process, using machine learning, the model transforms text data into vectors (a group of numbers with encoded information) and uses a pattern to identify each vector with one of the pre-defined tags (Positive, Negative, Neutral).
+In the training process, using machine learning the model transforms text data into vectors (a group of numbers with encoded information) and uses a pattern to identify each vector with one of the pre-defined tags (Positive, Negative, Neutral).
 After using large datasets to make their predictions to classify unseen data.
-To improve efficiency, one can provide the algorithm with more tagged examples.
+To improve efficiency, users can provide the algorithm with more tagged examples.

 Hybrid systems are a combination of both rule-based and machine learning-based systems.
 First, this model learns to identify sentiment from a ton of tagged examples.
 Afterward, it compares the results with a lexicon to improve accuracy.
 This system is used to obtain the best outcome, with no downside of the other system limitations.

-Google combines NLP with machine learning to cater to the needs of the creators.
-This is done to remove hateful and offensive comments from the creators’ eyes.
-With the internet being accessible to everyone, it is impossible to cater to every person’s needs.
-So, it is natural to have hateful comments.
+YouTube combines NLP with machine learning to cater to the needs of the creators.
+This is done to remove hateful and offensive comments that could spread toxicity.
+With the internet being accessible to everyone, it is impossible to cater to every person’s needs, so some level of hateful comments are inevitable and must be managed.
 To avoid seeing offensive comments, NLP is used to create a safe space in the YouTube community.
 Contact us if you'd like to learn more about how NLP can help your organization.